 - Evergreen Brett Hite Combat Stick

 Chatterbaits are phenomenal lures for larger fish.
-If you like power fishing and versatility, then pick up a few and play with different trailers and start slinging!
-They’re not going to produce a ton of bites, but the bites you get are the ones you want.
+If you like covering water and versatility, then pick up a few and play with different trailers and start slinging!
 Whether you’re cruising the banks on a steady troll or skipping under docks, you won’t be disappointed.